natharyan/arkworks-keccak/README.md

 # Arkworks-Keccak

-This repository provides R1CS circuits for the Keccak family of hash functions, specifically:
+This repository provides R1CS circuits for the SHA-3 family of hash functions, specifically:

 - **SHA3-256**
 - **SHAKE128**